angelcymak/Resources/NGS.md

 ## If you already have VCF files:

-1. Whenever possible, the first think you should do is to check variants on what is known about your disease-of-interest. http://www.nature.com/nature/journal/v508/n7497/full/nature13127.html
+1. Whenever possible, the first thing you should do is to check variants on known genes of your disease-of-interest. http://www.nature.com/nature/journal/v508/n7497/full/nature13127.html

 2. Annotate, manipulate and query variants using Variant tools (vtools)